 The Belfry, a sort of "New Yorker" of the esoteric, suspended publication in paper several years ago, but there are plans in the works to revive it at some point.
 Copies are occasionally on offer at SF BATS.
 In the meantime, The Flying Squirrel - the Electronic Voice of the DoD" keeps members informed and entertained in the course of its colourfully erratic schedule.

 DOD membership is not only fun and informative (or should be, if one is doing it correctly), it also bestows the warm glow of virtue that obtains in expanding one’s horizons and facilitating community among fellow divination practitioners.

 One can click here to be taken to the page where one may join DoD.

 Thalassa is the producer of the San Francisco Bay Area Tarot Symposium – the oldest established, permanent floating Tarot Symposium in the world (actually, the longest continuouslyy produced Tarot event) and founder of the Daughters of Divination (DOD).
 She has been living, working and playing with the Tarot for more than 40 years (she was an infant prodigy).

 She is also active in the production of Pagan and Divination events across the country, and her writing has been published in a wide range of publications, including the Llewellyn Tarot Reader almanacs since their inception.
 She has been involved in standup comedy, choreography, and stage management, and currently teaches improvisation and physical characterisation for performers of Renaissance and Victorian festivals.

 Her other interests include historical recreation, needlework, and plotting global domination.
 Thalassa lives in San Francisco with her long-suffering husband, a herd of semi-feral dustbunnies, a sword collection, and more Tarot cards than is safe to assemble in one place.
-She is working on a book (on Tarot, of all things).
+She is working on a few books and an oracle system.